 • Bake the cake(s) as soon as the batter is ready.

-• Don’t open the oven door until the cake(s) has set.
+• Don’t open the oven door until the cake(s) have set.
 Leave the oven closed until the minimum time stated in the recipe.

-• Preheat the oven at least 15 minutes before you get started to give it plenty of time to reach the ideal recipe temperature.
+• Preheat the oven at least 15 minutes before you begin to give it plenty of time to reach the ideal baking temperature.

-• Every oven is different so baking times always have to be taken with a grain of salt.
-Oven thermostats can be wildly off and that will all affect baking time so keep an eye on yours.
+• Every oven is different, so baking times should always be taken with a grain of salt.
+Oven thermostats can be wildly inaccurate, which can significantly affect baking time, so keep an eye on yours.
 The cake(s) are done when a toothpick inserted in the center comes out clean.

 Nutrition